XTxiatong/XTxiatong.github.io/_pages/about.md

 ======
 I am also passionate about supervising and I have been a teaching assistant for the following undergraduate courses:

-•  Artificial Intelligence 2022(Part IB, Univarsity of Cambridge) \
+•  Artificial Intelligence 2022(Part IB, University of Cambridge) \
-•  Machine Learning & Real-World Data 2022(Part IA, Univarsity of Cambridge) \
+•  Machine Learning & Real-World Data 2022(Part IA, University of Cambridge) \
-•  Foundation of Data Science 2021 (Part IA, Univeristy of cambridge) \
+•  Foundation of Data Science 2021 (Part IA, University of Cambridge) \
 •  AI Research Project 2021, 2022 (China UK Development Centre, Cambridge Centre for the Integration of Science, Technology and Culture) \
 •  AI in medicine Project 2021 (China UK Development Centre, Cambridge Centre for the Integration of Science, Technology and Culture)